Entkenntnis/challenges-server/README.md

 Default is `undefined`.
 If this is set, you can access every user account with this password.

+### config.githubHref

+URL to GitHub (shown on start page), default is link to this repo.

+### config.fullscreenMap

+Shows the map fullscreen.
+Default is `false`

+### config.statusBackgroundColor

+If map is fullscreen, you can add background color to the status.

 ## Changelog

+### 0.3.0 August 2020

+github link config, Fullscreen Map, status with background color, config for map height and width, map font weight

 ### 0.2.8